Native headmen of Ceylon: Reforms and abolition

 Following the formation of the State Council of Ceylon in 1931, one of its members, H. W. Amarasuriya, called for an inquiry into the headman system.
 A commission was formed made up of retired civil servants and lawyers headed by H.M.
 Wedderburn.
 The commission reported on reforming the headman system or replacing it with a transferable appointment.
 Based on the recommendations of the Wedderburn commission report, the government closed the native department in 1937, thus abolishing the posts of district headmen and replacing these with that of transferable District Revenue Officer (DRO).
 Serving headmen were given the option of early retirement on the basis of abolition of office or to continue in their jurisdiction as the DRO.
 The titles of Mudaliyar (Mudali - මුදලි) and Muhandiram were retained by government to be awarded as honors.
 This practice remained until suspension of Ceylonese honors in 1956 by S. W. R. D. Bandaranaike.
 The minor headman positions remained until these were replaced with the transferable post of Grama Sevaka in May 1963 as part of the public administration reforms carried out by Minister Felix Dias Bandaranaike in the Sirimavo Bandaranaike government.
 All serving village headman were re-designated as Grama Sevakas under the Village Headmen (Change of Designation) Act, No. 6 of 1964.
 The designation modeled on that of public servant was later changed to grama niladhari which translated to village leader.

 Classes of headmen

 Classes of headmen in the low country

-The headmen system in the costal and low country evolved over time under the colonial administration of the Portuguese, the Dutch and then the British.
+The headmen system in the coastal and low country evolved over time under the colonial administration of the Portuguese, the Dutch and then the British.